-Literacy is an umbrella term for the skills of Reading, Writing, Speaking and Listening.
+Literacy is an umbrella term for the skills of reading, writing, speaking and listening.
 These skills are fundamental to the educational, social and personal progress of our pupils and their ability to participate fully in 21st Century society.

 Literacy remains a key focus within all subjects.
-Pupils are provided with opportunities to practice and apply the skills, knowledge and understanding acquired through Literacy lessons to other areas of the curriculum.
+Pupils are provided with opportunities to practise and apply the skills, knowledge and understanding acquired through Literacy lessons to other areas of the curriculum.
 Lessons are taught in literacy-rich environments and are enhanced through the use of digital technology, as we prepare to meet the changing pathways of communication and evolving definition of literacy.